19 Jun How to Choose the Right Pre-employment Tool

 3. Is it accessible anytime and anywhere?

 Technology should remove the fuss and hassle rather than create more of it.
 Being available anywhere with an internet connection is an expectation rather than a benefit.
-Everything you need should be integrated on a stable and speedy system, where you can simply log on, administer tests and check results.
+Everything you need from the pre-employment tool should be integrated on a stable and speedy system, where you can simply log on, administer tests and check results.

 On the candidate side, the assessments should be mobile optimised for phones and tablets allows them to take the test anytime and anywhere.

 There is no point to having an online test if the results are not instantly generated.
 The key benefit of having them is to eliminate manual marking and calculating results so as to allow you to make decisions and snap up the best candidates faster.
 Find a provider that guarantees instant results and feedback reports.
 The automated tools should streamline your existing process rather than adding another step and increasing the time to hire.

 5. Does it deliver an engaging candidate experience?